nkcmr/aqimon/README.md

 # aqimon

-a simple cloudflare worker that pulls [PurpleAir](https://www2.purpleair.com) sensor data and watches if AQI crosses a threshold, then sends text messages (over Twilio) about it.
+a simple cloudflare worker on a cron trigger that pulls [PurpleAir](https://www2.purpleair.com) sensor data and watches if AQI crosses a threshold, then sends a pushover message about it.

 ## installation